 Tool Advice is reader supported.
 When you buy through links on our site we may earn an affiliate commission.
 Learn more.

 Most people will own at least a few tools.
 In addition to those tools, we will also gather up items like nails, screws and fuses to name but a few.
 When starting out they normally go into "the drawer."
-Most people have one of these, the magical drawer that holds everything, that we have no other place for.
+Nearly everybody will have one of these, the magical drawer that holds everything, that we have no other place for.
 If you have plenty of money then you might go for a full tool chest but still they don't display your tools quite as well when you compare them to these racks.

 As our tool collection expands we will eventually need to try and bring some organisation to the impending chaos.
 Personally I like to be organised as best as I can.
 I know also that not everyone is the same, but having some organisation will help you find things quickly, and stop you wasting hours of time, searching for the various bits and bobs.